 There is only one purpose to storytelling, and that is to get to the CLIMAX.
-So if your novel’s CLIMAX is boring, redundant, more trouble than it’s worth—FORGETTABLE—then you have a problem no amount of writerly marketing hype can overcome.
+So if your novel’s CLIMAX is boring, redundant, more trouble than it’s worth—forgettable—then you have a problem that no amount of marketing hype can overcome.

 This is the simplest technique ever, but aspiring writers rarely know about it.
 Resonance is that wonderful reverberating feeling inside the reader that makes their whole body feel like it’s been gong’d.
 Gonging a reader is putting them between two large brass gongs and giving it a hearty whangngngng.
 Great novels always have resonance.
 The reader reels back in their chair at the end shrieking, “That was toooooooo fabulous!”
 Then they’re desperate to read it again.
 Or, better yet, to read the very next thing this author writes.

 You create resonance by putting a subtle but clear clue to your CLIMAX somewhere near the very beginning, then spending the rest of the novel drawing the reader’s attention away from it.
 This is why mystery writers have to put the culprit in the first 1/4-1/3 of the novel.